-I am in Boston now and the garden tour starts tomorrow, September 13.
+I am in Boston now and the garden tour starts tomorrow, September 13 with dinner.
+Our first day of touring is September 14.
 The tour is sponsored by The Hardy Plant Society of Oregon.
 We will be visiting about 30 gardens in Massachusetts, Rhode Island, Vermont, New Hampshire and Maine.

 I arrived a day early so I spent the day visiting Arnold Arboretum at Harvard University, Boston Common and Boston Public Garden.

 The Arnold Arboretum is 281 acres of very well maintained trees and gardens.
 There are 8 full time gardeners, 4 lawn maintenance people and others that make 21 people on the summer crew.

 There are several small lakes and many acres of lawns.

 Many of the trees are over 150-200 years old and are very well maintained.

 The rose garden has many plants that have hips this time of year.